-There are other types of campaigns that seek to challenge and redefine the way we think about societal issues, ads that feature brands aligning themselves with socially important issues like racism, feminism and sexism.
+There are other types of campaigns that seek to challenge and redefine the way we think about societal issues.
+In particular, ads that feature brands aligning themselves with socially important issues like racism, feminism and sexism.

-Coupling your brand with these passionate, emotionally-charged issues can be extremely beneficial to your brand as they’re tapping into an area of conversation that’s already swamped with interest, history and passion.
+Coupling your brand with these passionate, emotionally-charged issues can be extremely beneficial to your brand.
+They’re tapping into an area of conversation that’s already swamped with interest, history and passion.

 This advert from Always, which won big at this year’s Global Advertising, Design & Digital Awards (D&DA), originally started as a small viral video.
 This video attempts to address and undo the years of sexist, misogynistic and stereotypical representations of women that have permeated marketing, TV and society in general.

-By cutting not just through the apathy but also viewer desensitisation by bringing these events closer to home and to our doorsteps – they’ve shocked audiences with the familiarity and made them intentionally uncomfortable, in an effort to spur further action and awareness.
+The ad cuts through the apathy but also viewer desensitisation by bringing these events closer to home and to our doorsteps.
+Through this, they’ve shocked audiences with the familiarity and made them intentionally uncomfortable in an effort to spur further action and awareness.

-The failure of the advert lies in the complete lack of sensitivity and trivialisation of the protests, which was used only as a vehicle to promote the Pepsi soft drinks.
+The failure of the advert lies in the complete lack of sensitivity and trivialisation of the protests.
+These protests were used only as a vehicle to promote Pepsi soft drinks.
 The result – the ad was pulled, the #boycottpepsi hashtag quickly emerged on Twitter and a reported drop in sales revenue.

 When it comes to emotive marketing it’s important to first figure out what type of advertisement you want.
 Second, think about what kind of tone you’re trying to capture.